 It’s an anthology series, so it’s a bunch of short stories instead of one big story.
-Think American Horror Story style where the theme is linked but the plots are different.
+Think American Horror Story style where the theme's been linked but the plots are different.

 The theme for Black Mirror is technology.
 Get it?
 Black Mirror?
 Anyway, the first episode is pretty out there.
 I won't fill you in on the plot too much as I am unsure whether I would have watched it had I known.

-The story concerns a member of the royal family who is kidnapped and the British Prime Minister is targeted personally and viciously with an extraordinary ransom request to set her free.
-He doesn’t want to fulfill the request, the public doesn't think he will go through with it and until a severed finger turns up, assumed to be the kidnapped victims' finger, the kidnapper's ransom is unfathomable.
-Or is it?
+The story concerns a member of the royal family who's been kidnapped and the British Prime Minister gets targeted personally and viciously with an extraordinary ransom request to set her free.
+He doesn’t want to fulfill the request, the public doesn't think he will go through with it and until a severed finger turns up, no one even thinks the kidnapper is legit.
+Will he do what the kidnapper asks?

-Season 4 has been penned and episode titles have been released, the first of which is directed by Jodie Foster called ArkAngel.
+Season 4 now has trailers for each episode and the first directed by Jodie Foster called ArkAngel.

-A point of interest is that the series creator Charlie Brooker has said that each episode is set in its own world which somehow makes it a little easier to navigate.
+A point of interest is that the series creator Charlie Brooker has said that each episode gets set in its own world which somehow makes it a little easier to navigate.